mglt/draft-mglt-ipsecme-diet-esp/draft-ietf-ipsecme-diet-esp_schc.md

 The second category pertains to AfRG that are negotiated through IKEv2 exchanges or extensions that are not specifically designed for compression purposes.
 This category includes AfRG associated with TS, as identified in {{tab-ehc-ctx-esp}}, which are the TS IP Version ts_ip_version, the TS IP Source Start ts_ip_src_start, the TS IP Source End ts_ip_src_end, the TS IP Destination Start ts_ip_dst_start, the TS IP Destination End ts_ip_dst_end, the TS Protocol ts_proto, the TS Port Source Start ts_port_src_start, the TS Port Source End ts_port_src_end, the TS Port Destination Start ts_port_dst_start, and the  TS Port Destination End ts_port_dst_end.
 These AfRG are derived from the Traffic Selectors established through TSi/TSr payloads during the IKEv2 CREATE_CHILD_SA exchange, as described in {{!RFC7296, Section 3.13}}.
 The AfRG IPsec Mode designated as ipsec_mode in {{tab-ehc-ctx-esp}} is determined by the presence or absence of the USE_TRANSPORT_MODE Notify Payload during the CREATE_CHILD_SA exchange, as detailed in {{!RFC7296, Section 1.3.1}}.
 The AfRG Tunnel IP designated as tunnel_ip in {{tab-ehc-ctx-esp}} is obtained from the IP address of the IKE messages exchanged during the CREATE_CHILD_SA process, as noted in {{!RFC7296, Section 1.1.3}}.
 The AfRGs designated as ESP Encryption Algorythm esp_encr and ESP Security Parameter Index (SPI) esp_spi in {{tab-ehc-ctx-esp}} are established through the SAi2/SAr2 payloads during the CREATE_CHILD_SA exchange, while the AfRG designated as ESP Sequence Number esp_sn in {{tab-ehc-ctx-esp}} is initialized upon the creation of the Child SA and incremented for each subsequent ESP message.

-The ability to derive the SoR for the IIPC from the agreed Traffic Selectors is indicated by the variable iipc_profile.
+The ability to derive the IPPC Rules for the IIPC from the agreed Traffic Selectors is indicated by the variable iipc_profile.

 | Variable          | Possible Values             | Reference | Compressor |